commtech/serialfc-windows/README.md

 mode = port.get_isochronous()
 ```

-### How to change boot defaults
+### How to change the default boot settings?
-To change the boot default settings you will need to modify the various registry
-keys in the following section.

-HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\Serial\Parameters
+There are two locations in the registry where settings can be stored.
+The first location is
+where you will assign the default settings computer wide.

+`HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\Serial\Parameters`

+You will see many different options available in this section that can be changed.

+If you would like to change settings on a port-by-port basis you can do so by adding one of the
+parameters from the section above to the following key.

+`HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\MF\<DEVICE>\<PORT>\Device Parameters`

-In addition to the keys listed, you can also set the default clock frequency by
+In addition to the parameters above, you can also set the default clock frequency in the device
-adding a [ClockRate] DWORD to the [Parameters] section and set it to your desired rate.
+specific key by adding a `ClockRate` DWORD.
+For example, if you want a specific port to default to
-For example, 20 MHz would be 20000000.
+20 MHz you would set the value to `20000000`.